 - i.
 Demand Management

 - ii.
 Capital Financing

 - iii.
 Channel Shift/Use of CRM/Web

 - iv.
 Commercial

 - v.
 Property

 - vi.
 Organisation Structure

-This approach is supported by workshops with detailed proposals being worked through in the late summer and autumn to come forward to Cabinet in December.
-The ten year Capital Programme, Treasury Strategy and 30 Year HRA Business Plan will developed alongside the MTFP.
+This approach is supported by workshops with detailed proposals being worked through in the late summer and autumn to come forward to Cabinet in October, December and February.